-We look forward to hosting you on one of our Africa tours.
-In order to ensure that you have a great experience, we ask that you read the following information carefully.
+In order to ensure that you have a great experience in your travels broad, we ask that you read the following information carefully.
 Should you have further questions regarding any one of the points discussed below, please contact our office.

 Travel Documents for overseas travel

 Visitors from abroad must be in possession of a valid passport (valid for at least 6 months after return travel) to enter the country.
 No travel visa is required for citizens from most western European countries, the United States and Canada for Botswana, Namibia and South Africa.
 Visitors from some other countries may need a travel visa.
 Since these regulations are subject to change, visitors are advised to confirm visa requirements with their travel agent or consulate.
 For up to date information, visit the homepage of the US Department of State http://www.state.gov for:

 Please note: Travel documents should be kept on you at all times.
 Keep copies of travel documents in another safe place.

 It is the sole responsibility of the client and a condition of the booking to ensure that correct and comprehensive travel and medical insurance is taken out to cover each person for the duration of the trip.
 This insurance should include cover in respect of, but not limited to, the following eventualities: cancellation or curtailment of the tour, emergency evacuation expenses, medical expenses, repatriation expenses, damage/theft/loss of personal baggage, money and goods.
 Clients may find themselves in a position when they are unable to access such services should they be without the relevant insurance cover.
 The remote locations of camps in Botswana and Namibia require expensive transportation should medical care or evacuation become necessary – adequate coverage is required.